natir/bench_rev_comp/README.md

 200,3000,200,1
 ```

-## Algorithme and implementation
+## Algorithm and implementation

-In each language directory we found a algorithme.md file, he associate a short name to a description of algorithme and implementation specificity.
+In each language directory we found a algorithm.md file, he associate a short name to a description of algorithme and implementation specificity.

 ## Contribution